ApphereInc/Apphere-iOS-Dev-2.0/README.md

 ### Transition
 * Bounce the dismiss animation
-* Slide tab bar out of way on present and slide back on dismiss, like app store
+* Slide tab bar out of way on present and slide back on dismiss, like app store.

-### Wishlist
 * Add Bounce to Expand and Close Animation

+### UI
+* Change Tab bar icon active and inactive color
+* Tab bar is not translucent/blurred as indicated.

+### Tony Notes to Derek

+### Derek Notes to Tony
+* Pleae move the numbered count of the today/grand total to a vertical vs horzonital and postioned and text size as found at the static rendering of the business blow out screen.... https://xd.adobe.com/spec/d2260d55-938d-43a0-b42d-ede5ccbfffc2
+* Next week we must move on to Estimote intergration and the prop pop up controller.
+Jed will be helping if possible, and working on the Map (through API Mapbox)
+* The Last week we will touch up UI if need be and finalize businessViewController data and run bug tests.
+* We can schedule a Facetime meeting to talk about the future and the GM of Apphere.

 ## Derek Todo